KhronosGroup/Vulkan-Hpp/README.md

 };
 ```

+If one of the structures of a StructureChain is to be removed, maybe due to some optional settings, you can use the function ```vk::StructureChain::unlink<ClassType>()```.
+It modifies the StructureChain such that the specified structure isn't part of the pNext-chain any more.
+Note, that the actual memory layout of the StructureChain is not modified by that function.
+In case that very same structure has to be re-added to the StructureChain again, use ```vk::StructureChain::relink<ClassType>()```.

 Sometimes the user has to pass a preallocated structure chain to query information.
 For those cases there are two corresponding getter functions.
 One with a variadic template generating a structure chain of at least two elements to construct the return value:

 ```